google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-payment-request-api.md

 #### What you will do

-* Integrate the PaymentRequest API in the e-commerce app
+* Integrate the Payment Request API in the e-commerce app

 #### What you should know